sematext/docs/docs/logs/sending-docker-logs.md

 ```

-A few seconds later, we see the result in Sematext, beautiful, structured web server logs, including container metadata.
+A few seconds later, Nginx logs will be displayed in Sematext: beautiful, structured web server logs, including container metadata.

 *One second!
 How does Logagent know  the container log format?*